A coherent theory of tent spaces and homogeneous Triebel-Lizorkin spaces: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Pascal Auscher and Sebastian Bechtel for their enriching discussions, and Sebastian Bechtel in particular for his valuable feedback.
-The author was supported by \textit{Studienstiftung des deutschen Volkes}.
+Additionally, the author would like to thank Emiel Lorist for pointing out a gap in one of the arguments.
+The project was supported by \textit{Studienstiftung des deutschen Volkes}.